ahmadWattadSh/couponSystemBackend--Stage-1-/README.md

 # Coupon System Backend Project

-In this part of the project we created a program where
+In this part of the project we created a program where the admin, company and users are able to use commands through the intelleji.

 # FOR USER: